Travel advice for Iceland

 The proverbial craft beer bars and New Nordic restaurants of Reykjavík are quite at odds with the city's unnatural surroundings.
 Start on the tried-and-tested Golden Circle route through the southern uplands to Thingvellir National Park, known for its UNESCO-listed nexus of tectonic and volcanic rift valleys and lava fields.
 Here you can suit up and swim between continents, snorkelling or diving the aquavit-clear waters of Silfra Gorge, an otherworldly crag splitting Europe and America.

 Cut farther east to Geysir, an extraordinary kettle rush of boiling water and vapour that often reaches 70m, then continue 10km along Route 35 to Gulfoss Falls.
-A three-tiered dogleg in the Hvítá river, it's an astonishing cascade in a country renowned for hyperreal waterfalls.
+This three-tiered cascade in the Hvítá river is just a taste of the surreal waterfalls that await if you decide to tackle Iceland’s full Ring Road.

 En route back to the capital, park-up at the Blue Lagoon, a geothermal wonderland of bubbling pools located on a lava field in Grindavík on the Reykjanes Peninsula.
 Don't expect it to be quiet – it's only a 15-minute drive from Keflavik International Airport.